Roy Roper

-Roy Alfred Roper (born 11 August 1923) is a New Zealand former rugby union player.
+Roy Alfred Roper (11 August 1923 – 14 September 2023) was a New Zealand rugby union player.
 A three-quarter, Roper represented Taranaki at a provincial level, and was a member of the New Zealand national side, the All Blacks, from 1949 to 1950.
 He played five matches for the All Blacks, all of them internationals.
 He later served as treasurer of the Taranaki Rugby Football Union from 1952 to 1971.

 During World War II, Roper served overseas with the Royal New Zealand Navy and appeared in six matches for the New Zealand Services XV in England.

-Since the death of Ron Elvidge in 2019, Roper has held the distinction of being the oldest living All Black.
+With the death of Ron Elvidge in 2019, Roper became the oldest living All Black.
+He celebrated his 100th birthday on 11 August 2023, becoming the first former All Black to reach that milestone.
+Roper died a month later, on 14 September.